onzfonz/comp227/src/content/7/en/part7d.md

 }
 ```

-The job of the [css loader](https://webpack.js.org/loaders/css-loader/) is to load the <i>CSS</i> files and the job of the [style loader](https://webpack.js.org/loaders/style-loader/) is to generate and inject a <i>style</i> element that contains all of the styles of the application.
+The job of the [css loader](https://webpack.js.org/loaders/css-loader/) is to load the *CSS* files and the job of the [style loader](https://webpack.js.org/loaders/style-loader/) is to generate and inject a *`style`* element that contains all of the styles of the application.

-With this configuration, the CSS definitions are included in the <i>main.js</i> file of the application.
+With this configuration, the CSS definitions are included in the *main.js* file of the application.
-For this reason, there is no need to separately import the <i>CSS</i> styles in the main <i>index.html</i> file of the application.
+For this reason, there is no need to separately import the *CSS* styles in the main *index.html* file of the application.

 If needed, the application's CSS can also be generated into its own separate file by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin).